 Northern China produced pottery; silk and worked with jade (for the manufacture of weapons and ceremonial vessels).
 However, it is inaccurate to consider China as a unified ‘empire’ or ‘nation’ at this time, there were a number of independent kingdoms with little interaction between them; the traditional historical record gives a false sense of unity.
-China had range of distinct cultures and languages within its modern boundaries at this time.
+China had a range of distinct cultures and languages within its modern boundaries at this time.
 At the start of this period there were thousands of independent village settlements with no central control.
 It was only around 2,000BCE that walled towns like that at Shimao ➚, Shaanxi.
 These proto-cities controlled/protected the surrounding village communities.

 Xia Dynasty 2100-1600BCE

 At this early stage, long before iron and bronze were available, civilization revolved around simple agriculture close to the Yellow and Wei Rivers (in modern day Shanxi, Henan provinces).
 Yu the Great, the founder of the dynasty, is the main legendary figure from this period.
-He is believed to have divided the country into nine regions (and hence a name for China ‘nine regions’ (九洲 jiǔ zhōu), and more importantly built flood defenses on the Yellow River.
+He is believed to have divided the country into nine regions delineated by rivers and hence a name for China ‘nine regions’ (九洲 jiǔ zhōu), and more importantly built flood defenses on the Yellow River.
 Rather than just building banks and levees he chose to build canals and sluices to redirect the water.
 Handicrafts such as silk weaving grew in importance.
 The first cities with tamped earth walls were built.
 One fragment of a 岁 suì or farmer's calendar has been dated to this period.
 During the Xia dynasty the Chinese script was further refined and used extensively for record keeping.
 It would seem ancestor veneration had already become well established.
 A lack of archeological dating evidence has made the confirmation of details of the Xia dynasty very difficult.
 Discoveries in 2016 ➚ at Lajia have given a tantalizing suggestion of a great flood at this time.
 This evidence suggests there was a real flood caused by a large landslip in Qinghai that blocked the Yellow River.
 All this was occurring at the same time as the Middle Kingdom ➚ of Egyptian pharaohs (c.
 2000 to 1700BCE)